ekawaler/pyQUILTS/README.txt

 GENE1—GENE2	chr19:1000000:-	chr16:500003:+	Sample1	5

 You can threshold on JunctionReadCount, though that’s not an option - you have to go into the code to do it.
 In addition, you’re welcome to have whatever other columns you’d like after the first five.

+An explainer for the headers in the output fasta can be found in OUTPUT FASTA HEADER KEY.txt